JJMLL – PUBLICATION: ETHICS AND MALPRACTICE STATEMENT

 Upon submission, the authors are requested to declare that the manuscript has neither been previously published nor is being considered for publication elsewhere.
 A statement transferring copyright from the authors to Yarmouk University is required before the manuscript can be considered for publication.
 The necessary form for such transfer (Copyright Form) is supplied by the Editor-in-Chief before a submission is sent to referees.
 Reproduction of any part of the contents of a published work is forbidden without a written permission by the Editor-in-Chief.

 Manuscripts must be written in English, Arabic, French or Spainsh (All manuscripts submitted should be accompanied by two abstracts and keywords: one in English and the other in Arabic in addition to the abstract in the language of the paper).
 All articles must be prepared according to the journal style.

 REPRINTS AND PROOFS

 The corresponding author will receive the first proofs for making necessary corrections, and is requested to return the revised manuscript to the journal in a week time.
 No major changes in the manuscript are accepted at this stage.
-Authors will receive one copy of the issue in which their work appears and ten (10) offprints free of charge.
+Authors will receive one copy of the issue in which their work appears.

 No publication charges are demanded by JJMLL.